openanthill/openant-volunteer/volunteer/readme/CONFIGURE.rst

-To configure this module, you need to:
+To configure this module, you need to go to volunteer => configuration and:

- * create donation products
- * activate the option *Donation Payment Method* on some bank/cash account journals
- * if you wish to have a control amount on the donation, add the users to the group *Check Total on supplier invoices*
+ * define engagement on-hold reasons
+ * define engagement cancel reasons